jlheater/test-project-123456/docs/README.md

 This documentation covers the build system and CI/CD pipeline implementation for multi-language projects supporting C++ and Python, with extensible support for C, Perl, and Fortran.
 The system provides:

-- Language-agnostic build interface through Make
+- Generic build targets with project-specific implementations
 - Containerized build environments using Docker
 - Modular GitLab CI/CD pipeline configuration
 - Parallel job execution and optimization